AlibabaCloudDocs/xtrace/intl.en-US/Before you begin/Monitor. NET applications/Use Jaeger to report .NET application data.md

     childSpan.Finish();
     ```

 5. Optional.
 Add custom tags to a span for quick troubleshooting.
-For example, you can add a custom tag to record the return value of a request or check whether an error occurs.
+For example, you can add a custom tag to check whether an error occurs or to record the return value of a request.

     ```
     tracer.activeSpan().setTag("http.status_code", "200");
     ```

-6. In a distributed system, remote procedure call \(RPC\) requests are sent together with trace data.
+6. In a distributed system, remote procedure call \(RPC\) requests are sent along with trace data.
 Trace data contains the values of the TraceId, ParentSpanId, SpanId, and Sampled parameters.
-You can call the Extract or Inject method to specify data in HTTP request headers.
-The following example shows the entire process:
+You can call the Extract or Inject method to pass data in HTTP request headers.
+The overall process is as follows.

     ```
        Client Span                                                Server Span